 8. Keep yourself away from temptation.

 Amazon Prime Pantry delivers up to 45 pounds of grocery store items right to your door, saving you time, fuel costs, and the temptation of going to the store and overspending.
-If you live in a state that applies sales tax when shopping locally, shopping online could help save money.
-Through you’ll pay $5.99 to ship each box.
-Joanie Demer, founder of The Krazy Coupon Lady, says she price compared all of the items to Wal-Mart, and never paid more than 8% above the retailer’s sticker price.3 Prime pantry orders require an Amazon Prime membership, which is free for 30 days, and costs $99 for the year.
+Though you’ll pay $5.99 to ship each box, Joanie Demer 3, founder of The Krazy Coupon Lady, says she price compared all of the items to Wal-Mart, and never paid more than 8% above the retailer’s sticker price.
+Prime Pantry orders require an Amazon Prime membership, which is free for 30 days, and costs $99 for the year.

 Remember there’s always an opportunity cost associated with money—regardless of how much you make.
 By putting a little strategy into your grocery shopping, you could realize more cash flow that can be put towards eliminating debt, building emergency savings or retirement funds, home buying, investing, or even taking a vacation.